 Air Fuel Ratio and Excess Air

-In fuel-fired process heating, the largest energy loss source is through the exhaust stack, which is why managing airflow is essential to combustion efficiency.
+In fuel-fired process heating, the largest energy loss source is through the exhaust stack, so managing airflow is essential to combustion efficiency.
 When fuel burns in the presence of oxygen, it is converted to carbon dioxide, water, and heat.
 Consider the combustion of methane (CH4).

 CH4 + 2O2 → CO2 + 2H2O + Heat (1,013 Btu/ft.3)